Wyoming Sales Tax Nexus Updates

 Next transaction.

-Summary: According to state law, remote sellers must collect Wyoming sales tax when their gross revenue from sales into Wyoming exceeds $100,000 or they made 200 or more separate transactions for delivery into the state in the current or immediately preceding calendar year.
-Marketplace facilitators must also collect Wyoming sales tax when their gross revenue from sales made or facilitated into Wyoming exceeds $100,000 or they made or facilitated 200 or more separate transactions for delivery into the state.
+Summary: According to state law, remote sellers must collect Wyoming sales tax when their gross revenue from sales into Wyoming exceeds $100,000 in the current or immediately preceding calendar year.
+Marketplace facilitators must also collect Wyoming sales tax when their gross revenue from sales made or facilitated into Wyoming exceeds $100,000.

 Even with Wyoming implementing economic nexus law fairly in line with Wayfair, remote sellers and marketplace facilitators must ensure that they stay current on all regulations related to sales tax.